 It is a long opinion.
 It spends a good bit of time on the “law of the case” doctrine and the unique application of that doctrine in this case where the Court of Appeals grabbed the case before the Court of Special Appeals hears the arguments.
 Pretty boring.
-The highlights of the case are, however, of importance to every medical malpractice lawyer in Maryland:
+The highlights are, however, of importance to every medical malpractice lawyer in Maryland:

 - Doctors do not waive their rights to challenge a certificate of merit by waiving out of health claims arbitration.
 The court noted their own silence on whether there could be conditions under which a doctor could waive their rights.

 - It was not an abuse of discretion for the trial judge to refuse to extend the deadline to file a certificate of merit that complied with Walzer.